vuejs/vue-loader/docs/vi/configurations/pre-processors.md

-# Using Pre-Processors
+# Sử dụng tiền-xử-lý

-In webpack, all pre-processors need to be applied with a corresponding loader. `vue-loader` allows you to use other webpack loaders to process a part of a Vue component.
+In webpack, all tiền-xử-lý need to be applied with a corresponding loader. `vue-loader` allows you to use other webpack loaders to process a part of a Vue component.
 It will automatically infer the proper loaders to use from the `lang` attribute of a language block.

 ### CSS